-Memory is a fundamental quality of personal identity.
-Thanks to our memory, we are who we are.
-Our past, present and future, our life experience, our environment – well, it’s all about our memory.
-A person loses himself or herself with his or her memory lost.
+Memory is the fundamental quality of the human person.
+Thanks to memory, we are who we are.
+Our past, present and future, our life experience, our environment - all tied to the memory.
+Losing memory - a person loses himself.

-We can help where all the rest give up, and we want to be of help!
+We can help where everyone gives up and we want to be useful!

-WHO (World Health Organization) refers to stroke as a globally spreading epidemic.
+WHO (World Health Organization) announced a stroke epidemic spreading around the world.

-According to statistics, every sixth man on the Earth suffers a stroke.
-Annually, 12 million cases of stroke are recorded in the world, including 1 million in Russia.
+According to statistics, one of the six inhabitants of the planet suffers a stroke.
+It is known that in the world every year 12 million cases of strokes are recorded, including 1 million in Russia.

-According to statistics, Kazakhstan has the second largest number of strokes in the CIS after Kyrgyzstan.
-Every year, the number of stroke-affected people in our country grows by 50,000 and half of them die during the first year with the rest remaining disabled, and some 20-30% of survivors need permanent external assistance.
+According to statistics, Kazakhstan is in 2nd place in the number of strokes in the CIS, after Kyrgyzstan.
+Each year, the number of stroke victims in our country increases by 50 thousand people, half of them dying in the first year, the rest remain disabled, and about 20-30% of them need constant nursing care.

-95% of strokes visit at the age of 45 and more.
+95% of strokes occur at the age of 45 years or more.

-Observations show that only 8 - 12 per cent of stroke survivors return to their work activities.
-The numbers tell the stories best!
+Observations show that only 8 to 12 percent of stroke survivors return to their work activities.
+The numbers speak for themselves!

-We hope that our readers now have no doubts left about topicality of the problem discussed here as a whole and the utmost importance of preventive treatment of encephalopathies with various origins in particular.
+We hope that our readers do not have any doubts about the relevance of the problem in general and the extreme relevance of prophylactic treatment of encephalopathies of various origins.